TanYa-Go/Babushka-Bakes/TESTING.md

 * **Bug**: The **Remove** button in the shopping cart also behaves differently at different times.
 Sometimes it removes the items and sometimes throws an error.
 If it throws an error and if you go back to the cart with the browser arrow, the item will indeed be removed.

   **Fix**: I was talking to the tutor support regarding this issue and when they tested it, it was working for them.
 It was two different tutors on two different occasions.
 They were also not sure if the issue is happening because of Heroku having issues at the time.
-Since it was working for them I decided to leave it as it.
+Since it was working for them I decided to leave it as is.